 Learning to meditate correctly is essential.
-Your mind is like a wild horse.
-Learn to befriend it instead of trying to break it.
+But, our mind is like a wild horse.
+Learn to tame it and befriend it instead of trying to break it.
 Here is a troubleshooting guide for your spiritual toolbox.

 Meditation Troubleshooting Strategy

 Most people know Meditation enhances your health.
 But learning to meditate correctly is a source of frustration for many people.
 First, we’ll discuss the most common issues with Meditation and how to fix them.

 We use the analogy of a wild but curious horse to describe the mind.
 So, you have two options.
 You can either befriend the horse or rope and then try to break it.
 Believe it or not, they both take about the same amount of time.
 But, with one, you end with a friend and the other an antagonist.

 Whether you are learning to meditate or someone who has been practicing for a long time, there are four issues you will probably encounter.